grz0zrg/fsynth/README.md

 - [SuperCollider port of the additive synthesis engine (use OSC)](https://github.com/grz0zrg/fsynth/tree/master/supercollider)
 - [Additive synthesis web. sonogram player](https://github.com/grz0zrg/splayer)

+## Limitations

+* The main limitation of Fragment is the events granularity caused by the monitor refresh rate (60 or 120 FPS), this can be solved by running the browser without VSYNC, example for Chrome with the command-line parameter **--disable-gpu-vsync** this may be not ideal for visuals however.
+* Discrete mapping of frequencies can be seen as a limitation, especially for additive synthesis, this is mostly solved by increasing the resolution of the canvas.
+* Additive synthesis : Phases are randomly assigned
+* Many synthesis parameters cannot be mapped well due to RGBA, this is a limitation which apply mainly to PM/FM, this limit the number of algorithm for example.

 ## Notes

 - WebAudio oscillators and the WebAudio Wavetable mode can only have two output channels (L/R) due to performances issues (this may change in the future!)

-- One of the main limitation of Fragment may be the events granularity caused by the monitor refresh rate (60 or 120 FPS), this can be solved by running the browser without VSYNC, example for Chrome with the command-line parameter **--disable-gpu-vsync**

 ## Tips and tricks